12. Processing Data in Groups

 Note

-It is theoretically possible that a developer from the scikit-learn team, when they see the above result, will make a tweak in the algorithm so that after an update to the package, the returned minimum will be better.
+It is theoretically possible that a developer from the scikit-learn team, when they see the preceding result, will make a tweak in the algorithm so that after an update to the package, the returned minimum will be better.
 This cannot be deemed a bug fix, though, as there are no bugs here.
-Improving the behaviour of the method on this example will lead to its degradation on others.
+Improving the behaviour of the method in this example will lead to its degradation in others.
 There is no free lunch in optimisation.

 Note

 Some datasets are more well-behaving than others.
-The k-means method is overall quite usable, but we should always be cautious.
+The \(k\)-means method is overall quite usable, but we must always be cautious.

 sipu_unbalance